syncfusion-content/javascript-docs/js/Chart/Behaviour-Customization.md

 ---
 layout: post
-title: Behaviour-Customization
+title: Behavior-Customization
-description: behaviour customization
+description: behavior customization
 platform: js
 control: Chart
 documentation: ug
 ---

-# Behaviour Customization
+# Behavior Customization

 Essential JavaScript Chart allows you to customize the Chart through events.
 For example, you can add custom marker for highest and lowest data point using the events.